mrblog/wordle_playground/README.md

 **BEWARE:** *Spoiler is here because all the Wordle answers are in this repo.
 Don't look if you don't want to know.*

+From Josh Wardle, the Wordle author:

+> "people are saying it’s like if you’re doing the puzzle section in the newspaper, you can turn the puzzle upside down and read the answers.
+It’s more about like, who are you cheating if you’re doing that?"

 *For research purposes only.*

 ## Overview